casaletto/alby.assemblyShellExtension/README.md

 # how do i install it?

-TO DO
+TO DO check path stuff

 put the following files

     bin\alby.assemblyAttributes.exe
     bin\alby.assemblyAttributes.exe.config
     bin\alby.assemblyShellExtension.dll

-into the same folder.
+into the same folder

-then run

-run as admin
+then run as admin

     regsvr32 alby.assemblyShellExtension.dll

-//ALBY TO DO test with a unc .net file

 # how do i uninstall it?